Search Here:

 For most of us, the term House property is understated.
-As per the Income-tax Act, 1961 a house property can be a self accommodated house, office space, shop or building or parking lot attached.
-Any income received on account of any property whether residential or commercial is charged to Income tax under the head ‘ Income from House Property ‘.
+As per the Income-tax Act, 1961 a house property can be a self-accommodated house, office space, shop building or parking lot attached.
+Any income received on account of any property whether residential or commercial is charged to Tax on Income under the head.

 The Income Tax Act further bifurcates the type of house property to :

-Self-owned property: Property which is not let out by the taxpayer and is used for accommodation purpose of self, spouse, family, and children.
+- Self-owned property: Property which is not let out by the taxpayer and is used for accommodation purposes of self, spouse, family, and children.

 Income from House property can be included in the personal taxable income of the taxpayer only if

-– The property is constituted into a form of house, building or a plot or land meant for further construction.
+- The property is constituted in the form of a house, building or a plot of land meant for further construction.

-– The property is to be used for self accommodation or for any other purpose except for business or profession purposes.
+- The property is to be used for self-accommodation or for any other purpose except for business or professional purposes.

 Computation of Taxable Income from House Property

-• Calculate GAV ( Gross Annual Value )( Section 23): The gross value of the property for the year can be determined higher of the following
+- Calculate GAV ( Gross Annual Value )( Section 23): The gross value of the property for the year can be determined as higher than the following

 – Expected Rent ( ER ) = Higher of ‘fair rent of any similar property’ or ‘Municipal value’